• Home

 My Experience as a Search Engine Quality Rater-Blog-Post

-This Ireland based software testing organisation is contracted by one particular well known search engine who, to my knowledge, still outsource data entry analysis tasks to LionBridge.
+This Ireland-based software testing organisation is (or was) contracted by one particular well known search engine who, to my knowledge, still outsource data entry and analysis tasks to LionBridge.

 But that seems ridiculous now especially because there is an interview on Search Engine Land with one of these raters.

 Most webmasters have always known this job exists but I guess they never had any opportunity to apply for the job.
-I got lucky.
+It was an accidental discovery for me and I honestly thought it was some kind of online job scam. 🧐

 Google’s Secrets?